No 1 Pump Station at Mundjallina

 Christmas Day

-If the Bureau of Meteorology forecasts temperatures of 38 degrees or above.
-A refund will be issued if the site closes due to weather.
+If the Bureau of Meteorology forecasts temperatures of 38 degrees or above, we will close No 1 Pump Station and it will not be open to the public.

 What We Offer: